-- C. An accessory building permit shall be issued by the Town Chair or the Town Board in accordance with the Town Accessory Building Ordinance prior to a building permit. - 1.
-The construction which shall require a building or mechanical permit includes, but is not limited to: - a.
-New buildings, detached structures, decks, and detached accessory buildings over 120 square feet. - b.
-Additions that increase the physical dimensions of a building including decks. - c.
-Alterations to the building structure, cost shall include market labor value, or alterations to the building's heating, electrical or plumbing systems, and re-siding. - d.
-Alteration of plumbing, venting, electrical or gas supply systems. - e.
-Any electrical wiring for new construction or remodeling. - f.
+- A. Except as otherwise expressly provided in this Chapter, no owner or contractor may construct, erect, alter, enlarge, repair, move, convert to other uses, or demolish any building, structure or mechanical system until a valid permit is obtained from a Municipal Building Inspector.
+The Wisconsin uniform building permit and/or Municipality's general building permit shall be issued if the requirements for filing and fees are satisfied, and the plans have been conditionally approved. - B. A driveway permit shall be issued by the Town Board prior to a building permit. - C. An accessory building permit shall be issued by the Town Chair or the Town Board in accordance with the Town Accessory Building Ordinance prior to a building permit. - D. The foregoing described work that shall require a building permit includes, but is not limited to: - a.
+New 1-and 2-family dwellings and commercial buildings including agricultural buildings, detached structures (decks), and detached accessory buildings. - b.
+Additions that increase the physical dimensions of a building including all garages, decks, balconies, stoops, and similar structures that are attached to any building. - c.
+Alterations to the building structure, cost shall include market labor value, or alterations to the building's heating, electrical, or plumbing systems. - d.
+Replacement of 1-and 2-family dwelling building equipment including furnaces and central air conditioners, water heaters, and any other similar equipment shall not require a permit. - e.
+Any electrical wiring for new construction or remodeling excluding new wiring for existing industrial and manufacturing facilities that do not require State mandated building plan review. - f.
 Any HVAC for new construction or remodeling. - g.
 Any plumbing for new construction or remodeling. - h.
+Any new or re-wired electrical service, including services for agricultural buildings.

-Agricultural buildings Administrative fee at minimum fee and mechanicals at line item fee amount. - i.
-Changing roofline, dormers, or third layer of shingles will need a permit. - 2.
-The following construction activities shall not require a building permit: - a.
-Re-roofing and finishing of interior surfaces, installation of cabinetry, and repairs which are deemed minor by the Building Inspector.
+E. The following construction activities shall not require a building permit:

+- a.
+Re-siding, re-roofing and finishing of interior surfaces, installation of cabinetry, and repairs which are deemed minor by the Building Inspector.
 Notwithstanding this section, however, a permit accompanied by structural load-bearing calculations shall be required for re-roofing a building if the proposed re-roofing would constitute a third or more layer of roofing. - b.
 Replacement of major building equipment including furnaces, and central air conditioners, water heaters and any other major piece of equipment. - c.
 Normal repairs of HVAC, plumbing, and electrical equipment, or systems such as replacing switches, receptacles, light fixtures, and dimmers.

 Replacement of windows that do not change the supporting structure around the window frame.